Updated

 Enterprise-level businesses have tons of data to manage and organize.
 Discover the benefits of having an enterprise data catalog and more here.

 Enterprise-level businesses have tons of data to manage and organize.
-With an enterprise data catalog, businesses can have a single source of truth for data management and data analysis.
+With an enterprise data catalog, businesses can have a single source of truth for data governance and data analysis.
 An enterprise data catalog will give your teams the information they need to work with data effectively and maximize its value.
 In this blog, we’ll explore the benefits of having an enterprise data catalog and how you can put them to use in your organization.

 A brief introduction

 Organizations generate and collect more data than ever.
-Without effective data management and organization in place, you get data silos, workflow bottlenecks, and ineffective use of valuable data.
+Without effective data governance and organization in place, you get data silos, workflow bottlenecks, and ineffective use of valuable data.
 With a comprehensive solution like an Enterprise Data Catalog, data can be more effectively managed and governed.
 Before diving into the benefits, let’s talk about exactly what we mean by an Enterprise Data Catalog.

 What is an Enterprise Data Catalog?
 (EDC)